-If publishers need to access data in shared folders to publish web services that reference data in those folders, the organization administrator must configure shared folder locations for the organization.
-These shared folders can contain data for publishing, or organization members can add their own subfolders to the shared folders and add those subfolders to the organization as folder data stores.
+If publishers need to access data in shared folders to publish web services that reference data in those folders, the organization administrator must configure shared folder locations for the organization to create folder data stores.
+These shared folders store data for publishing.

 Adding folders when creating an organization

 Esri recommends that you register shared folder data locations for all clients and the organization when you create the ArcGIS Enterprise organization.
 When you register a folder share to the organization, you must also add a client path.
 This allows organization members who have privileges to publish server-based web layers to include that data in the maps they publish from ArcGIS Pro to ArcGIS Enterprise.

 By adding shared folder data locations before the deployment is in use, organization members can publish without disruption.

 Adding folders after the organization exists